genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 Congratulations!
 You're now set up to use Genesis Foundation and Angular!

 ### Exercise 4.5 Adding a Grid Pro to list Counterparties in our Angular solution
-this is pretty much here: https://docs.genesis.global/secure/tutorials/training-resources/training-content-day3/#ui-configuring
+This is pretty much here: https://docs.genesis.global/secure/tutorials/training-resources/training-content-day3/#ui-configuring

 :::info ESTIMATED TIME